ofekAbramovitch/airbnb-clone/README.md

 1. Clone the repository: `git clone https://github.com/ofekAbramovitch/airbnb-clone`
 2. Install dependencies: `npm install`
+3. Start the backend server: `npm run server`
-3. Start the frontend server: `npm start`
+4. Start the frontend server: `npm start`

 The website should be available at `http://localhost:3000/`.